 Water Sports

-- Coronado – 90-Minute Tandem Kayak Rental: Both passes
+Coronado – 90-Minute Tandem Kayak Rental | Both passes |

-- Coronado – Full-Day Bike Rental: Both passes
+Coronado – Full-Day Bike Rental | Both passes |

-- Coronado – Stand Up Paddle Board Rental: Both passes
+Coronado – Stand Up Paddle Board Rental | Both passes |

-- La Jolla – Full-Day Snorkel Rental: Both passes
+La Jolla – Full-Day Snorkel Rental | Both passes |

-- La Jolla – 90-Minute Kayak Rental: Both passes
+La Jolla – 90-Minute Kayak Rental | Both passes |

-- La Jolla – Full-Day Bike Rental: Both passes
+La Jolla – Full-Day Bike Rental | Both passes |

-- La Jolla – Surfboard Rental: Both passes
+La Jolla – Surfboard Rental | Both passes |

-- La Jolla – 90 Minute Stand-Up Paddleboard Rental: Both passes
+La Jolla – 90 Minute Stand-Up Paddleboard Rental | Both passes |

-- Ocean Beach – San Diego Pier Fishing: Both passes
+San Diego Pier Fishing | Both passes |

 Other Fun San Diego Activities

-- UTC Ice Sports Center (ice skating + skate rental): Both passes
+UTC Ice Sports Center (ice skating + skate rental) | Both passes |

-- Plunge San Diego: Both passes
+Plunge San Diego | Both passes |

 Orange County and Los Angeles

-- Knott’s Berry Farm: All-Inclusive
+Knott’s Berry Farm | All-Inclusive only |

-- Knott’s Soak City Water Park: All-Inclusive (seasonally)
+Knott’s Soak City Water Park | All-Inclusive only (seasonal) |

-- South Coast Plaza Shop & Dine Package: All-Inclusive
+South Coast Plaza Shop & Dine Package | All-Inclusive only |

-- Richard Nixon Library: All-Inclusive
+Richard Nixon Library | All-Inclusive only |

-FAQs About Go San Diego
+FAQs About the Go City San Diego Pass

 What is a Go City Sightseeing pass?

-Go City sightseeing passes help you save money while sightseeing in major cities worldwide, including San Diego.
+Go City passes help you save money while sightseeing in major cities worldwide, including San Diego.
 The pass is a single, multi-attraction pass that will save money because you purchase combined admission to a city’s top attractions, tours, and museums at a lower price than you’d pay at the gate.
 We personally use these passes when we travel.

 What is the Difference Between the Go San Diego Card and Go City San Diego?